TACC/Lmod/docs/source/070_standard_modules.rst

 are sourced in alphabetical order.
 These names guarantee they will run after the module command is defined.

-The first time these files are source by a shell they will set ``LMOD_SYSTEM_DEFAULT_MODULES`` to ``StdEnv`` and then execute ``module restore``.
+The first time these files are sourced by a shell they will set ``LMOD_SYSTEM_DEFAULT_MODULES`` to ``StdEnv`` and then execute ``module restore``.
 Any subshells will instead call ``module refresh``.
 Both of these statements are important to get the